mac-comp240-master/activities_2-asm/7-arrays/README.md

 There is a second version of the *sum_p* function called *sum_p_no_printf*.
 Add the necessary line to correctly compute the sum.

-Next, let's examine the assembly, in the file called called `array_indexing.64s`, that will be created from the Makefile once you complete this task successfully.
-It should look something like the following, with our added comments for clarity.
+Next, let's examine the assembly, in the file called called `array_indexing.s`, that will be created from the Makefile once you complete this task successfully.
+It should look something like the following, with our added comments for clarity about the looping.
+You fill in what is not commented yet.

 %rdi has the pointer to the zeroth element of the array.

 ```
 sum_p_no_printf:
-.LFB24:
+.LFB8:
         .cfi_startproc
         movl    $0, %edx   # index i is in edx; init to 0
         movl    $0, %eax   # sum is in eax; init to 0
+.L7:
-	jmp	.L6              # slightly different for loop structure
+        cmpl    $9, %edx      # for loop comparison of %edx to 9
-.L7:          # rdi is initially A[0]
+        jg      .L9           #  when edx is > 9, then jump past label .L9
+		                      #  causes return from function
-	addl	(%rdi), %eax  # add value at address in mem where rdi points to sum
+        addl    (%rdi), %eax
-	addq	$4, %rdi      # increment rdi by 4 bytes to the next int
+        addq    $4, %rdi
-	addl	$1, %edx      # increment the value for i by 1
+        addl    $1, %edx
-.L6:                      #start loop here
-	cmpl	$9, %edx      # compare i to N-1
-	jle	.L7               # loop back as long as i <= 9
+        jmp     .L7           # jump back to top of loop
+.L9:
-	rep ret
+        ret
         .cfi_endproc
 ```

 ## Task 2: Sum elements using array indexing